camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `fox-cycle-glassfish-$FOX_VERSION`
   * `fox-platform-jobexecutor-rar`
   * `fox-tasklist-$FOX_VERSION`
-* Copy the jobexecutor resource adapter `$DISTRIBUTION_PATH/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` into `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
-The jobexecutor recourse adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot deployed successfully without the resource adapter.
-If you try to deploy both components with the auto-deploy feature in one step you should be aware that the deployment order is not defined in this case.
-Due to this we propose to startup the GlassFish to deploy initially the jobexecutor resource adapter.
+* Copy the jobexecutor resource adapter `$DISTRIBUTION_PATH/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
+The jobexecutor resourse adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot be deployed successfully without the resource adapter.
+If you try to deploy both components with the auto-deploy feature in one step you should be aware that in that case the deployment order is not defined.
+Due to this we propose to startup the GlassFish to initially deploy the jobexecutor resource adapter.
 After a successful startup shutdown the GlassFish.
-* Copy the artifact `$DISTRIBUTION_PATH/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` into `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
+* Copy the artifact `$DISTRIBUTION_PATH/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
 * After a successful startup the camunda BPM platform is installed.

-Since camunda BPM 7.0 you are able to configure built-in process engine plugins, for more details [see here](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).

 ### Replace the camunda fox webapps with camunda BPM webapps (GlassFish)

-* The camunda fox webapps has been already deleted in the previous steps.
-So you can additionally cleanup the `$FOX_HOME/glassfish/domains/<domain>/autodeploy/` folder and delete the following artifacts:
+* The camunda fox webapps have been already deleted in the previous steps.
+So you can additionally clean up the `$FOX_HOME/glassfish/domains/<domain>/autodeploy/` folder and delete the following artifacts:
   * `fox-cockpit-glassfish-$FOX_VERSION.war`
   * `fox-cycle-glassfish-$FOX_VERSION.war`
   * `fox-tasklist-$FOX_VERSION.war`